 Signs That Your Dried Herbs Are Past Their Prime

-If you're still unsure if your herbs are usable, here are some telltale signs that they've lost most of their punch:
+If you're unsure whether your herbs are still usable, watch for these indicators that they've lost most of their potency:

 - Weakened Aroma: Crush a pinch between your fingers.
-If there's no smell, there's likely little flavor left.
+No noticeable scent means little flavor remains.

-- Tasteless Taste Test: Sprinkle a bit into your soup or sauce.
-If it doesn’t enhance the dish, it’s not doing its job.
+- Tasteless Taste Test: Sprinkle a bit into soup or sauce.
+If it doesn't enhance flavor, it's time to replace it.

 Pro Storage Tips to Keep Herbs Fresh Longer